Industrial disease claims

 We fully understand the difficulties that those suffering with an industrial disease can face and that the claims process can seem daunting.
 This brief guide is designed to provide a reference point to help you understand the process involved and the ways in which our experienced solicitors will help you seek justice and compensation.

-Deciding to make a claim for compensation
+Deciding to make a claim for compensation for an industrial disease

 Every employer has a duty of care to protect their employees from harm.
 Where employers have failed in that duty, and you have suffered an industrial disease as a result, you may have the right to compensation.